-FORM 10-K

-2 022 Annual report pursuant to Section 13 or 15(d) of the Securities Exchan ge Act of 1934 - ended June 30, 2017 OR ☐ Transition report pursuant to Section 13 or 15(d) of the Securities Exch nange Act of 1934 for the transition period fro Commission f mto file number: 1-07151 THE CLORO X COMPANY t as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 31-0595760 (I.R.S.
-Employer Identification Number) · nd, California 94612-1888 ecutive offices) (ZIP code) 271-7000 umber, including area code) Securities registered pursua ant to Section 12(b) of the Act: Title of each class Common Stock-\$1.00 par value Name of each exchange on which registered New York Stock Exchange Securities registered pursua ant to Section 12(g) of the Act: one of class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defin and in Rule 405 of the Securities Act.
-Yes \square .
-No \square .
-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square .
-No \square .
-Indicate by check mark whether the registrant (1) has filed all reports required to preceding 12 months (or for such shorter period that the registrant was required to past 90 days.
-Yes \square .
-No \square .
-Indicate by check mark whether the registrant has submitted electronically and possibilited and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this c registrant was required to submit and post such files).
-Yes \square .
-No \square .
+FORM 10-K Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the fiscal year ended June 30, 2018 OR Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 for the transition period from to THE CLOROX COMPANY (Exact name of registrant as specified in its charter) Delaware 31-0595760 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer incorporation or organization) Identification Number) 1221 Broadway, Oakland, California 94612-1888 (Address of principal executive offices) (ZIP code) (510) 271-7000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock-\$1.00 par value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None (Title of class) Ind cate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ☑ No □ Ind eate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗹 pre eate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the eding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the 90 days.
+Yes No sub cate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be nitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the strant was required to submit and post such files).
+Yes \square No \square con cate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be ained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any number to this Form 10-K.

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2